ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

     "entityCounts": {}
 }
 ```

-In both the above responses, the PUT call has successfully passed.
+In both responses demonstrated, the PUT call was successful.

 ## Topology entity arguments

 * Product Arguments:</br>
 Each topology entity consists of a predefined set of product arguments.
 These arguments are used in the network topology view by default (Presentation names, Search capability and Info).
 * Custom Arguments:</br>